Skip to content

 MEM_AGENT_BACKEND auto Backend (auto, vllm, mlx, transformers)

-MEM_AGENT_MAX_TOOL_TURNS 20 Max tool execution iterations
+MEM_AGENT_MAX_TOOL_TURNS 20 Max tool execution iterations (mem-agent only)

-MEM_AGENT_TIMEOUT 20 Timeout for code execution (seconds)
+MEM_AGENT_TIMEOUT 20 Timeout for code execution (mem-agent only)

-MEM_AGENT_FILE_SIZE_LIMIT 1048576 Max file size (1MB)
+MEM_AGENT_FILE_SIZE_LIMIT 1048576 Max file size - 1MB (mem-agent only)

-MEM_AGENT_DIR_SIZE_LIMIT 10485760 Max directory size (10MB)
+MEM_AGENT_DIR_SIZE_LIMIT 10485760 Max directory size - 10MB (mem-agent only)

-MEM_AGENT_MEMORY_SIZE_LIMIT 104857600 Max total memory (100MB)
+MEM_AGENT_MEMORY_SIZE_LIMIT 104857600 Max total memory - 100MB (mem-agent only)

 Storage Type Comparison

-Feature JSON Storage Model-Based Storage
+Feature JSON Storage Vector Storage Mem-Agent Storage

-Search Type Substring match Semantic similarity
+Search Type Substring match Semantic similarity LLM-powered understanding

-Speed Very fast Moderate (first query slower)
+Speed Very fast Moderate Slower (LLM inference)

-Memory Usage Minimal Higher (model in memory)
+Memory Usage Minimal Higher (embedding model) Highest (LLM model)

-Dependencies None transformers, sentence-transformers
+Dependencies None transformers, sentence-transformers fastmcp (+ external LLM server)

-Model Download Not required Required (~400MB)
+Model Download Not required Required (~400MB) Required (~8GB, in container/server)

 Backend Selection Logic